MedTech Startup: The Definitive Guide for Founders and Board Members

 - Design controls - Documented design and development process required by FDA

 Many founders view the QMS as bureaucratic overhead.
 This is a mistake.
 A well-designed QMS actually accelerates development by catching problems early, providing clear documentation for regulatory submissions, and creating institutional knowledge that survives personnel changes.
-The companies that struggle most with FDA submissions are often those that tried to retrofit quality documentation after the fact.

 The design and implementation of your QMS is critical; these systems are seen as bureaucratic because so many are poorly-designed, written with verbose language, and rely on byzantine software.
 As you design your QMS, ensure that you're not signing your team up for more administrative work than necessary.
 You want your team delivering results, not wasting hours formatting documents, creating redlines, and fighting software to update a report.